agnesATcartoDB/blog/_posts/2014-08-21-why-we-use-markdown.md

 If you are following [our repositories](https://github.com/CartoDB) or you are using Odyssey.js you would have discover that we have been using markdown a lot during the last few months.

-Markdown allows you to write using an easy-to-read, easy-to-write plain text format, and then convert it to HTML to post online.
+The Markdown language was created in 2004 by [John Gruber](http://en.wikipedia.org/wiki/John_Gruber) with substantial contributions from [Aaron Swartz](http://es.wikipedia.org/wiki/Aaron_Swartz) with the goal of allowing people “to write using an easy-to-read, easy-to-write plain text format, and optionally convert it to structurally validXHTML (or HTML).
 Because markdown text files are simply plain-text, you can use almost any text editor to open them.

 <!--more-->